h-ohsaki/casl/README.md

 # NAME

-casl - simple implementation of CASL assembler/COMET simulator in Python
+casl - simple implementation of CASL II assembler/COMET II simulator written in Python

 # WHAT IS CASL?

-*casl* is simple implementation of CASL assembler and COMET simulator written in Python.
-The CASL assembler and the COMET simulator are designed for users to study principle operations of computers.
-In particular, CASL and COMET are used in a qualifying examination called as Japan Information-Technology Engineers Examination so that these programs would be of value for people who would like to acquire this qualification.
+*casl* is simple implementation of CASL II assembler and COMET II simulator written in Python.
+The CASL II assembler and the COMET II simulator are designed for users to study principle operations of computers.
+In particular, CASL II and COMET II are used in the qualifying examination called ``Japan Information-Technology Engineers Examination'' so that these programs should be valuable for people who would like to acquire this qualification.

-Since both the CASL assembler and the COMET simulator are written only in Python, these should work on almost all operating system including UNIX flavors, Windows, and macOS.
+Since both the CASL II assembler and the COMET II simulator are written only in Python, these programs should work on almost all operating systems including UNIX flavors, Windows, and macOS.

 *casl* includes the following programs:

-- *casl* - a simple implementation of CASL assembler in Python
+* *casl* - a simple implementation of CASL II assembler

-- *comet* - a simple implementation of COMET simulator in Python
+* *comet* - a simple implementation of COMET II simulator

 # AVAILABILITY